 We may share your data with other specified organisations, where you have specifically agreed that we may do so, in order for those organisations to tell you about their activities and fundraising initiatives.
 We will not share your data if you have not agreed that we may do so.

 If we run a joint event with other organisations, we will share necessary information with those other organisations in order to run that event.
 If the other organisations would like to use your information for other purposes this will be made clear to you and you will be given the opportunity to agree to this.

-We may also need to disclose your data if required to do so by law, where we are enforcing our legal rights or where we merge with another entity.
+We may also disclose your data if we are permitted or required to do so by law, where we are enforcing our legal rights or where we merge with another entity.